ying-tang/help-documentation/_troubleshooting/Troubleshooting_FAQ.md

 dateAdded: August 19, 2016

 ---
+Table of Contents

+ * How Can I Tell When My Virtual Machine Last Rebooted?
+ * What should I do if my instance froze and stopped responding?
+ * Why can’t I resize my instance from `m1.tiny` to `m1.medium`?
+ * What causes stuck ports in Neutron?
+ * What ports need to be open for OpenStack?
+ * What does this error mean?
+"Error: Unable to retrieve volume limit information."

 **Q. How Can I Tell When My Virtual Machine Last Rebooted?**

 **A.** You can use this command